5c0r/profanity-check-api/README.md

 - All triggers and classes should be deployed , starting with classes then triggers

 ## Configuration ( Salesforce )
-- GlobalSettings.apcx needs to set
+- GlobalSettings.apcx needs to set to the Backend API URL
 - Remote Site Settings to authorize Backend API
 - Email attachment settings might need some tweak